tb2186/alternative-internet/README.md

 [RetroShare](http://retroshare.sourceforge.net/) is an open source, decentralised communication platform.
 It lets you chat and share with friends and family, with a web-of-trust to authenticate peers.

+### Raspberry Pi

+[Raspberry Pi](http://www.raspberrypi.org/about) is a $25 linux server that uses very little power that an be used as a server for many things.

 ### Serval Project

 [The Serval Project](http://www.servalproject.org/) lets mobile phones make phone calls to each other peer-to-peer without a base station.